-We have recently been witnessing, once again, (Autumn 2009) the annual march of autumn colour across the country's deciduous trees, so I'm making AUTUMN COLOUR the topic of our this blog post.
+Its Autumn 2009 and the annual march of autumn colour spreads across the country's deciduous trees, so AUTUMN COLOUR is the topic of this post.

 This change-of-colour amongst the trees moves from south to north in tune with decreasing day-length.
 The intensity and duration of "autumn colour" depends on the weather as we slide slowly into the darker months.